particle-iot/docs/src/content/tutorials/topics/maker-kit.md

+## Tutorial #2: Next Bus Alert

+In this tutorial, you’ll learn how to to get bus prediction times from the internet and display them on the Maker Kit OLED screen.
+You'll learn what a webhook is, and how to use it to get the prediction data to your Photon.
+Lastly, you'll wire up the OLED screen and display the bus alerts with fancy marquee scrolling.
+Here's how:
+* Discover your bus prediction URL
+* Set up a webhook
+* Subscribe to the webhook from the Photon
-## Tutorial #2: Display next bus time on the OLED screen
+* Add the library for the OLED screen

-Welcome to the second tutorial in our Maker Kit tutorial series.
-In this tutorial, you’ll use Particle webhooks to get the estimated time until the bus comes to a stop of your choosing.
-Then you’ll display it on the Maker Kit OLED screen with fancy marquee scrolling, which is made possible by the use of a software timer.
+* Wire up the OLED screen and display bus times

 ### Discover your prediction URL